OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 1. Save and close the appsettings.json file.

 1. Open the **wwwroot/js/fallback-msal/authConfig.js** file.
-This file specifies the configuration for using MSAL for fallback authentication.
+This file specifies the configuration for MSAL.js to use for fallback authentication.

 1. Replace the placeholder **$app-id-guid$** with the **Application (client) ID** value you saved previously.